 - Accepts traffic destined to the VM’s ip address:

-sudo iptables -I FORWARD -o virbr0 -d [VM IP HERE] -j ACCEPT
+sudo iptables -I FORWARD -o virbr0 -d [VM IP HERE] -j ACCEPT - Forward the port:

 sudo iptables -t nat -I PREROUTING -p tcp --dport [OUTSIDE PORT] -j DNAT --to [VM IP]:[SERVICE PORT]